Raqeebahh/Hackbio-Cancer-Internship/Stage 0 task - Raqeebat Rafiu.md

 ![Fig. 1: The Central Dogma of Molecular Biology](https://www.genome.gov/sites/default/files/media/images/2022-05/Central-dogma.jpg)

-**Central Dogma of Molecular Biology as a concept of Biomarker Discovery in Cancer**
+## **Central Dogma of Molecular Biology as a concept of Biomarker Discovery in Cancer**

 Biomarkers, defined as measurable indicators of biological processes, are critical for early diagnosis, prognosis, and therapeutic decisions in oncology (Strimbu & Tavel, 2010).
-By elucidating the molecular changes that drive cancer, the central dogma guides the identification of DNA, RNA, and protein-based biomarkers
+By elucidating the molecular changes that drive cancer, the central dogma guides the identification of DNA, RNA, and protein-based biomarkers.

 **DNA Biomarkers in Cancer**